PlusPeter/assignment-ps/README.md

 }
 ```

 It is likely that this function fails, and the concept is to represent an interaction with a third-party service.
-We assume that the error is always temporary and so, if it returns an error, it will succeed at a later stage.
+We assume that the error is always temporary and so, if it returns an error, it will eventually succeed if called again.
 We want you to use ack/nack accordingly, in order to reprocess the message later.

 You will need a project ID, a topic ID, a subscription ID, a message type and a file path as parameters.